West Side Rag

 “I want to thank each of these leaders for their support and partnership,” Bottcher said in a news release at the time.
 “Working families are being squeezed from every direction.
 They deserve leaders who will fight for them and deliver real results.
 I am running for State Senate to take on the tough battles, make New York more affordable, and deliver progress New Yorkers can feel in their daily lives.”

-If Bottcher is victorious in the Special Election at the beginning of February, he will have to run for the seat again in the Democratic Primary this June, and if successful, in the General Election in November.
+Whoever is victorious in the Special Election at the beginning of February, will then have to run for the seat again in the Democratic Primary this June, and if successful, in the General Election in November.

 Residents of State Senate District 47 can find their polling sites for both the early voting period and on Election Day — HERE.